Ponce Historic Zone: Plan Ponce en Marcha

-In the 1990s an intensive $440 millionWelcome to Puerto Rico: Ponce.
-Nearly one half a billion dollars have been spent preserving the colonial core of Ponce.
-Retrieved 30 November 2009. revitalization project called "Plan Ponce en Marcha" ("Ponce on the Move Plan") has increased the city's historic area from 260 to 1,046 buildings.
+In the 1990s an intensive $440 million revitalization project called "Plan Ponce en Marcha" ("Ponce on the Move Plan") has increased the city's historic area from 260 to 1,046 buildings.
 The Ponce en Marcha project was conceived in 1985 by then governor Rafael Hernández Colón during his second term in La Fortaleza.
 A significant number of buildings in Ponce are listed in the National Register of Historic Places.
 The nonprofit Project for Public Places listed the historic downtown Ponce city center as one of the 60 of the World's Great Places, for its "graciously preserved showcase of Caribbean culture".
 The Ponce en Marcha project has given even more form to the definition, establishment, and development of the Ponce Historic Zone.
 The plan is the result of litigation between the Government of the Autonomous Municipality of Ponce and the Government of Puerto Rico.

-The Ponce en Marcha plan projects involve several departments of the Government of Puerto Rico: Arturo Picó Valls: Confía en el nuevo juez del pleito Ponce en Marcha.
-Reinaldo Millán.
-La Perla del Sur.
-Ponce, Puerto Rico.
-27 January 2010.
-(Year 28, Issue 1365. page 17) Accessed 6 February 2018.
+The Ponce en Marcha plan projects involve several departments of the Government of Puerto Rico: